MattRind/heart_disease_proj1_CJRV/README.md

   q3 How does body fat (BMI) / level of inactivity influencd heart disease?

   q4 Is smoking the leading cause of heart disease?

+used https://www.kaggle.com/code/kennikonate/data-visualization-heart-disease/notebook for reference in how to code for the graphs